eric1236002/MMSummary/cli/README.md

     --output_dir result_file
 ```

-If you want to input multiple files, you can use the following command
+If you want to input multiple files, you can use the following command.
 ```
-bash mutifile_eval.sh /PATH/output folder
+bash mutifile_eval.sh /PATH/orginal_file_folder /PATH/summary_file_folder /PATH/output_dir_result_file
 ```